Jaingarveet/Agentic_Research_Team/README.md

 ## Architecture & Workflow

-The architecture splits into a **parent graph** concerned with orchestration and compilation of the research and multiple parallel **sub-graph** concerened with targeted research.
+The architecture splits into a **parent graph** concerned with orchestration and compilation of the research and multiple parallel **sub-graphs** concerned with targeted research.

-### 1. Prepartion Phase
+### 1. Preparation Phase
 * **Input Structuring:** Accepts raw user prompt about the topic and optional target audience details(defaults applied via Pydantic).
 Sets max number of analysts to a default value of 4.
 * **Analyst Generation:** Uses an analyst schema to dynamically generate unique domain-specific analysts based on the topic.
 * **Human-in-the-Loop (HITL):** Uses LangGraph interrupts and conditional routing to pause execution.
 The user can optionally review and provide feedback to revise the analyst team before parallel execution begins.